vrld/hump/README.md

 ### function new() [Create a new gamestate.]

+**Deprecated: Use the table constructor instead (see example)**

-Declare a new gamestate.
+Declare a new gamestate (just an empty table).
 A gamestate can define several callbacks.

 #### Returns:

 =Gamestate=
-    The new gamestate.
+    An empty table.

 #### Example:

+    menu = {}
+    -- deprecated method:
     menu = Gamestate.new()